The Complete Guide to Niue on a Budget

 Take Part in Some Cultural Handicrafts

-Niuean women are renowned for their weaving skills and making fabulous necklaces known as “kahoa hihi”.
-Watch the women in action at the Niue Council of Women weaving group in Makini Hall, Alofi, which takes place every Wednesday.
-Those staying at or near the Scenic Matavai Resort can join in on making your own woven coaster in the weaving sessions taking place every Monday, 10am to 12pm.
+Niuean women are renowned for their weaving skills and for making fabulous necklaces known as “kahoa hihi”.
+Watch the women in action at the Niue Council of Women weaving group in Makini Hall or Aliutu Hall, Alofi, which takes place once a week.
+It’s free to watch the women in action or make a donation to learn how to weave something small like your own coaster.

 There’s a lot more going on in Niue, so check out our 101 Things to Do in Niue: The Ultimate List for more inspiration.